mhdirkse/counting-language/LANGUAGE_REFERENCE.md

     # Should print 1
     printIncValue(0);

-Within a procedure, you can return before the end of the body:
+Within a procedure, you can use `return` statements without a value:

     procedure printAbs(int v) {
         if(v < 0) {